mohsenoid/weather_app/README.md

 The disk cache is managed using [AppSettings](https://github.com/mmirhoseini/app_settings) library, a wrapper for Android SharedPreferences, which takes advantage of HashMaps for faster save and retrieval from memory, developed and published on jCenter by [myself](http://mirhoseini.com).

 Whole projects Dependencies are placed in "libraries.gradle" to avoid version conflicts and redundant in different modules.

+API provide some icons for different weather conditions, which was converting to in app Vector assets for a better UI.

+A part of the application feature was last 7-Day weather history which has been disabled because of openweather payment policy, and the [API was not free](http://openweathermap.org/price).

+Chachin data to Disk using share preferences was perform by converting weather model to json using Gson, to reach a fast response but it is better to use Parcelable for transfering objects in Android.